-In a matter Oracle Inc. v.
-Manoj Kumar Gupta; A writ petition was filed before the Delhi High Court on 5th September by the petitioner (Oracle India Inc) through Anand and Anand for restraining the respondent (Manoj Kumar Gupta) from using the trademark “JAVASCHOOL”.
+In a matter, Oracle Inc. v.
+Manoj Kumar Gupta a writ petition was filed before the Delhi High Court on 5th September by the petitioner (Oracle India Inc) through Anand and Anand for restraining the respondent (Manoj Kumar Gupta) from using the trademark “JAVASCHOOL”.

 “We informed the Court that the dispute in this petition could be resolved and disposed off in its entirety through one hearing itself.
-We argued that Oracle has been severely prejudiced despite having taken all precautionary and legitimate steps in the past to protect exclusivity of the JAVA trademark and is a registered proprietor of the trademark.”
+We argued that Oracle has been severely prejudiced despite having taken all precautionary and legitimate steps in the past to protect the exclusivity of the JAVA trademark and is a registered proprietor of the trademark.”